terramate-io/terramate-docs/cli/automation/gitlab-ci/index.md

 ## OIDC Setup

-To allow the workflow to authenticate to the cloud provider (in this example Google Cloud) using OIDC, it is necessary to set the `id_tokens` attribute in the Gitlab CI workflow.
+To enable the workflow to authenticate to the cloud provider (in this example, Google Cloud) using OIDC, configure the `id_tokens` attribute in the GitLab CI workflow.

 ```yaml